Rubberazer/wall_e_t/README.md

     ./wall_e_t -show addresses

 ### Show keys (not ready yet)
-This will show all your bitcoin addresses with thei respective private keys on screen
+This will show all your bitcoin addresses with their respective private keys on screen

     ./wall_e_t -show keys